dalenewman/Transformalize.Provider.Elasticsearch/README.md

 using [Elasticsearch.Net](https://github.com/elastic/elasticsearch-net) version 5.6.6.
 It has been tested and works with Elasticsearch 4 through 7.

+#### Current Issues/Constraints
-Note: Because this is based off version 5* of the elasticsearch client, you need to have `_type` in your indexes.
-The type is the entity's name (or alias) value.
+- Because this is using client v5+, you need to have `_type` in your indexes.
+It is specified in the entity's name (or alias).
+- Every identifier is lower-cased before going into Elasticsearch.
+- If you don't specify a three part version in your connection you could default an incorrect version and experience issues.

 ### Write Usage

 ```xml